oxpinky/AV-Laptop-Gang-Script/README.md

 This is an early release project.
 Expect updates, improvements, and changes over time.

 ❤️ Credits
-AV — Original creator
+Frp Dev — Original creator
-AK Scripts — Helped turn this into a standalone script and provided fixes
+AK Scripts -> Helped turn this into a standalone script and provided fixes